Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Introduction

-Here, the first analysis of the frequentist asymptotic properties of posterior distributions for covariate-driven inhomogeneous Poisson point processes is provided.
+Here, we shall provide the first analysis of the frequentist asymptotic properties of posterior distributions for covariate-driven inhomogeneous Poisson point processes.
 As in \cite{G08}, we work in the growing domain asymptotics, which is natural for spatial statistics, cf.~\cite[Section 2]{G08}, assuming that $\vol(\Wcal)\to\infty$ and that a single realisation of the processes $N$ and $Z$ is observed over $\Wcal$.
+With the goal of providing a comprehensive investigation and appealing to a wider range of applications, we shall study the problem under various representative assumptions for the covariates and employ several classes of priors of interest.
+Our results and proof strategies also provide a template to extend the analysis beyond the considered settings.
+Below is an overview of our main contributions.

-In the first part of the paper, building on the investigation of \cite{DRRS17}, we prove a general posterior contraction theorem (Theorem \ref{Theo:GenRandCov}) based on the established testing approach \cite{GN16,GvdV17}, constructing tests with exponentially decaying error probabilities for alternatives separated in an `empirical' (i.e.~covariate-dependent) $L^1$-distance.
-The result holds under abstract prior conditions resembling the well-understood ones for density estimation \cite{GGvdV00} and is applied to Gaussian (and mixture of Gaussians) priors, widely used in nonparametric Bayesian intensity estimation, e.g.~\cite{MSW98,AMM09,KvZ15}.
+\begin{itemize} \item In the first part of the paper, we study posterior contraction in global loss functions.
+We prove a general result (Theorem \ref{Theo:GenRandCov}) in an `empirical' (i.e.~covariate-dependent) $L^1$-distance, holding under a minimal stationarity assumption on $Z$ and abstract prior conditions that resemble the well-understood ones for density estimation \citep{GGvdV00}.
+The theorem is based on the established testing approach \citep{GvdV17}, building on \cite{DRRS17} to construct suitable tests for the empirical $L^1$-distance.

-For ergodic covariates, as commonly found in spatial statistics, cf.~\cite[Sec.~10.2]{DVJ88}, \cite[Sec.~3]{G08} and \cite[Sec.~2.3]{C15}, the empirical loss function appearing in the above analysis approaches asymptotically a standard $L^1$-distance.
-For two major classes of stationary and ergodic covariate processes, namely Gaussian random fields and Poisson random tessellations, we then show how precise concentration inequalities for integral functionals (stemming from recent results in \cite{DG20AHL,DG20ALEA}) can be combined with support properties of the prior distribution to deduce contraction of the posterior $\Pi(\cdot|N,Z)$ around the ground truth $\rho_0$ in $L^1$-distance.
-In particular, we will pursue this argument for Gaussian process priors, obtaining, under suitable prior constructions, optimal posterior contraction rates under H\"older smoothness assumptions on $\rho_0$ (Theorems \ref{Theo:GaussWav}).
-Outside of the frequentist consistency results of \cite{G08} and of \cite{BCST12,BGMMM20}, where nonparametric convergence rates are not investigated, we are not aware of any other comparable study in the literature.
+\item We illustrate the general theory for the empirical $L^1$-distance considering both bounded and unbounded covariate spaces.
+In the former case, we obtain posterior contraction rates for Gaussian and hierarchical Gaussian priors (Propositions \ref{Theo:GPRandLoss} and \ref{th:Gauss:adapt:lambda}).
+For unbounded covariates, we employ location mixture of Gaussians priors (Proposition \ref{Theo:MixRandLoss}).